ideogrow/github-actions/README.md

 GitHub Actions for Ideogrow

-This repository centralizes automations for the Ideogrow projects (including Winclo).
+This repository centralizes automations for the Ideogrow projects (including Winclo External ).
 Workflows live in `.github/workflows/` and are designed to be org-wide and repo-agnostic.

 Workflows